arbor-sim/nsuite/docs/benchmarks.rst

 Performance reporting
 """""""""""""""""""""

-Each benchmark run has to report metrics like simulation time, memory consumption, number of cells in model, and so on.
+Each benchmark run has to report metrics such as simulation time, memory consumption, the number of cells in model, and so on.
 These are output in the formats described in :ref:`bench-outputs`.

 Arbor has a standardised way of measuring and reporting metrics using what it calls *meters*.
-NSuite provides utility Python module in ``common/python/metering.py`` that provides the same functionality in Python, which can be used for NEUORN benchmarks in Python.
+NSuite provides a Python module in ``common/python/metering.py`` that offers the same functionality in Python, which can be used for the NEURON benchmarks.

-With this standard output, ``scrpts/csv_bench.sh`` script can be used to automatically generate the CSV output.
+With this standard output format, the ``scrpts/csv_bench.sh`` script can be used to automatically generate the CSV output.